Tim Tam: Varieties

-Pricing and promotions
+Marketing

 In 1994, Arnott's cast a pre-fame Cate Blanchett in a television commercial as a woman who asks for "a packet of Tim Tams that never runs out" from a wish-granting genie.
 Arnott's has sporadically continued to use the genie concept in subsequent ad campaigns; in a 2001 commercial the genie was played by hip-hop artist N'fa, while a 2021 campaign cast actor and former The Bachelor Australia star Tim Robards as the "Tim Tam Genie".
 A female genie has also appeared in some campaigns.

 In October 2006, Arnott's partnered with the National Breast Cancer Foundation to launch a limited-edition pink Tim Tam to coincide with that year's pink ribbon campaign.

 Responding to a fan's Facebook post wishing that Tim Tams grew on trees, in 2012 Arnott's "planted" a Tim Tam orchard in Martin Place on 2 May 2012.
 The campaign generated more than 475,000 views on Tim Tam's YouTube channel and the brand experienced a 23% baseline sales uplift over the campaign period.

 In late 2015, media reported that Coles was attempting to resist price rises to Tim Tam and other Arnott's products.
 When Coles refused the cost increase, Arnott's refused to supply the chain for two weeks.

 In 2016, to advertise Tim Tam mocktail flavours, Arnott's recruited Sophie Monk to feature in television advertisements as the face of the range.

 In 2022, Tim Tams were featured in the first episode of the second season of the cooking competition show Snackmasters.

+National Tim Tam Day

+In order to promote the biscuit, Arnott's has proclaimed 16 February to be National Tim Tam Day.
+The day has involved a number of publicity stunts; for example, in 2019 the town of Tamworth, New South Wales was temporarily renamed "Tim Tamworth".

+For National Tim Tam Day 2022, Arnott's released through an online store a limited-edition range of Tim Tam merchandise including a perfume, slippers and a mug.
+The store returned in November 2022 with the release of a Tim Tam-inspired body lotion, diffuser and candle.

+For National Tim Tam Day 2024, Arnott's distributed samples of the biscuit renamed to "Tay Tam" in Melbourne, in honour of the singer-songwriter Taylor Swift, who was playing a concert at the Melbourne Cricket Ground for The Eras Tour.